"Anything We Love Can Be Saved"-A Contemporary

 Have students summarize Walker's beliefs about the world.
 This can be in list or paragraph form.
 Have the learners develop a comprehensive list of Walker's beliefs.

 Go back and examine the text to find the techniques that she uses as a writer to convince her readers to agree with her.
-(Suggestions can be found in Attachment One: Walker's Persuasive Writing techniques .)
+(Suggestions can be found in the handout, Walker's Persuasive Writing techniques.)

 Tell students that they might want to try some of these techniques in the next lesson when they do their own writing for action.